Hierarchical Regularizers for Reverse Unrestricted Mixed Data Sampling Regressions: Volatility Application

 In this section, we compare the forecast performance of the original RU-MIDAS and the proposed pooled RU-MIDAS model, where the parameters of both models are estimated using the hierarchical estimator for comparability.
 The estimation procedure for the pooled RU-MIDAS model is detailed in Sections \ref{section:Hierarchical_Structures} and \ref{subsec:estimator}, for the original RU-MIDAS model, we set hierarchical sparsity structures for each HF equation $i=1,\dots,m$ individually.
 For instance, for the high-frequency AR lags ($\bm{\beta}_i$) the first high-frequency lag $\beta_{1,i}$ contains the most recent information, followed by the second HF lag $\beta_{2,i}$, etc. Thus, for $j< j'$ we prioritize parameter $\beta_{j,i}$ over $\beta_{j',i}$ in the model.
 As we only consider one LF lag and therefore $\alpha_i$ is a scalar, the group-lasso penalty for the LF lag boils down to a simple $\ell_1$-penalty.

 Figure \ref{fig:PooledRUM_vs_RUM} depicts the out-of-sample MAFEs for the pooled RU-MIDAS (x-axis) versus the original RU-MIDAS (y-axis) across the six forecast horizons (panels).
-Each panel includes twelve MAFEs (dots), one for each model with a particular macroeconomic variable as indicated in the coloured legend.
+Each panel includes eleven MAFEs (dots), one for each model with a particular macroeconomic variable as indicated in the coloured legend.
 The black line, being the 45 degree line, is added to facilitate comparison between the pooled RU-MIDAS model and the original one since dots above this line imply that the pooled model attains better average forecast accuracy (i.e. lower MAFEs).
 Across all forecast horizons (apart from $h=120$) and all macroeconomic variables, the pooled model delivers better forecast accuracy.
 This indicates that pooling corresponding lagged HF variables pays off for the considered data set.
 At short forecast horizons ($h=1, 5$), the MAFEs are nearly indistinguishable across macroeconomic variables.
-For horizons $h=20, 40, 60$ the dots corresponding the ``Houst" (red) and ``All" (light blue) stand out.
-The model including Housing obtains higher MAFEs for both the pooled as well as the original RU-MIDAS model, hence the green dot is positioned in the upper right corner relative to the other dots.
-The model including all macroeconomic variables demonstrates that the larger the dimensionality of the model the more pooling pays off, thus the red dot is in the upper left corner relative to the other dots.
-At the longest horizon of six months ($h=120$), the forecast accuracy of both models decreases considerable.
-Both models deliver comparable performance across almost all macroeconomic variables (i.e. all dots except for ``Houst" are close to 45 degree line).
+For horizons $h=20, 40, 60, 120$, the dot corresponding to ``Houst" (red) stands out.
+The model including Housing obtains higher MAFEs for both the pooled as well as the original RU-MIDAS model, hence the red dot is positioned in the upper right corner relative to the other dots.